-New Clinical Education Site Visits/Zoom Conferences/Phone Calls identified from the electronic post-clinical student survey (Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction).
-The DCE or academic faculty will visit each student at a FTCE site at least one time during the Program.
+New Clinical Education Site Visits/Zoom Conferences/Phone Calls

+Annually, the DCE or designated academic faculty will visit a group of clinical education sites with priority given to newly contracted sites, sites not used recently, or those sites with poor ratings and/or concerns identified from the electronic post-clinical student survey (Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction).
+The DCE or academic faculty have a goal to visit each student at a FTCE site at least one time during the Program.
 Additional visits/calls will be completed as deemed necessary, in order to promote successful completion of the clinical, at any point during the FTCE.